 c) "Will others see me negatively because I don't follow a particular trend?"

-Who is most affected by FOMO?
+Who is Most Affected by FOMO?

 FOMO tends to affect teenagers and young individuals more significantly due to their increased online presence and a heightened need for social acceptance and belonging.
 Nonetheless, FOMO is not limited to the younger age group.
-Individuals who actively engage with social media are at greater risk of experiencing FOMO compared to those who use social media sparingly.
+Individuals who actively engage with social media are at greater risk of experiencing FOMO compared to those who use social media in moderation .
 The exposure to the "highlight reels" of others' lives on these platforms can contribute to this feeling.
 People deeply invested in their social relationships are naturally drawn to social media and are more likely to experience FOMO.

 Furthermore, individuals dealing with social anxiety are susceptible to FOMO as they tend to avoid in-person social interactions and rely heavily on social media for connection and to alleviate feelings of loneliness.
 While FOMO likely results from a combination of factors, social media and problematic smartphone usage play significant roles.
 Smartphone usage is associated with concerns about how others perceive them, both negatively and positively, and it can affect one's mood adversely.